lucidworks/tableau-fusion-wdc/README.md

 After a few seconds, you should see you tables listed on the left.
 At this point, you should be able to build worksheets and dashboards

 You're welcome to make changes ;-) Just edit `fusion.html` and `fusion.js` in the tableau-fusion-wdc directory.
-You can test them in the browser using the Tableau WDC Simulator:
+You can test them in the browser using the Tableau WDC Simulator (you need to download and setup Tableau WDC separately first):

 1. Open [http://localhost:8888/Simulator/index.html]()
 2. Put `../fusion.html` as the value for the Connector URL